Founders: Dan Lewis (CEO), Grant Goodale

 Industry: Transportation, logistics

-They're going after a huge but fragmented market.
-According to the American Trucking Association, the U.S. trucking industry is worth $700 billion annually and is forecast to grow 3.4% in freight volume through 2023.
-But small firms — those with just three or four trucks — make up most of the market.
-Convoy is helping these truckers operate more efficiently and is giving its customers (GE Appliances, Home Depot, Anheuser-Busch and Unilever, among them) better tracking and pricing data.
+Convoy is targeting a hugely fragmented market.
+According to the American Trucking Association, the U.S. trucking industry is worth $797 billion annually, but small fleets — six or fewer trucks — make up 91% of the market.
+Customers include Unilever, P&G, Wayfair and Land O'Lakes.
 The company makes money by taking a percentage of each transaction on its platform.